Shape Spotlight: Ogee Drop

 This shape and pattern can also go to work in commercial settings, like this San Francisco restaurant:

-Turning our Ogee Drop upside down also creates a dynamic, layered affect that many compare to fish scales.
+Turning our Ogee Drop upside down into a teardrop pattern also creates a dynamic, layered affect that many compare to fish scales.

 Tile Shown: Ogee Drops in White Wash.

 If you want to highlight this intricate pattern, choose a contrasting grout color, as they have done in the modern kitchen below: